gnuradio/hugo-website/content/news/2025-04-05-wanted-flowgraphs/index.md

 an Example Flowgraph to show how that block can be used.
 In a recent review of our 555 current blocks, 214 of them do not have an Example Flowgraph!

+We've written a [guide on *How to Add an Example Flowgraph*], and would appreciate if you could try it out!

 Look at the [Pages with no Example Flowgraph](https://wiki.gnuradio.org/index.php?title=Category:Pages_with_no_Example_Flowgraph) and the [Stub